NaveedMohiuddin/ML_Project1/README.md

 ## How to Run the Example:
 ### Load the Data:
-Ensure your dataset (`output1.csv`) is in the correct format: numerical data where all columns except the last are features, and the last column is the target.
+Ensure your dataset (`output.csv`) is in the correct format: numerical data where all columns except the last are features, and the last column is the target.

 ### Train the Model:
 The ElasticNet model is trained on your dataset using `fit(X, y)`.